-Figure 38 shows how a kernel is read out over 1 output channel.
-Each bunch of four adjacent channels is multiplexed into one channel.
-For even positioned kernels, the kernels are read out ascending but in sets of 4 even and 4 odd pixels, while for odd positioned kernels the data order is reversed (descending) but in sets of 4 odd and 4 even pixels.
+Figure 37 shows how a kernel is read out over 1 output channel.
+Eight adjacent channels are multiplexed into one channel.
+For even positioned kernels, the kernels are read out ascending but in sets of 8 even and 8 odd pixels, while for odd positioned kernels the data order is reversed (descending - in sets of 8 odd and 8 even pixels).

-Figure 38.
-P1-SN/SE/FN, P3-SN/SE/FN: 1 LVDS Data Output Order when Subsampling is Disabled
+Figure 37.
+P1-SN/SE/FN, P3-SN/SE: 1 LVDS Data Output Order when Subsampling is Disabled

-• P1-SN/FN, P3-SN/FN: Subsampling on Monochrome Sensor
+• P1-SN/FN, P3-SN: Subsampling on Monochrome Sensor

 During subsampling on a monochrome sensor, every other pixel is read out and the lines are read in a read-1-skip-1 manner.
-To read out the image data with subsampling enabled on a monochrome sensor, two neighboring kernels are combined to a single kernel of 16 pixels in the x-direction and one pixel in the y-direction.
+To read out the image data with subsampling enabled on a monochrome sensor, two neighboring kernels are combined to a single kernel of 32 pixels in the x-direction and one pixel in the y-direction.
 Only the pixels at the even pixel positions inside that kernel are read out.
-Note that there is no difference in data order for even/odd kernel numbers, as opposed to the 'no-subsampling' readout.